carpentries-incubator/genome-mining/_episodes/06-corason.md

 <img src = "../fig/Joined.svg" alt="My Happy SVG"/>

-> ## CORASON has several installation and a conda beta version
+> ## CORASON has several installation and a conda beta versions
 > CORASON has one [docker installation](https://github.com/nselem/corason) where you have to go inside the docker container, its input are RAST files.
 The script [run_corason](https://bigscape-corason.secondarymetabolites.org/index.html) belongs to other installation that accepts gbk as input files.
-And finally, this is a beta version of a CORASON [conda container](https://github.com/miguel-mx/corason-conda).
+And finally, this is a beta version of CORASON [conda container](https://github.com/miguel-mx/corason-conda).
 {: .callout}